lusory/kframe/core/src/dokka-symbols.md

 # Package me.lusory.kframe

-This is the root package of kframe, all modules will be subpackages of this.
+Root package of kframe, all modules are subpackages of this

 # Package me.lusory.kframe.exceptions

-This is the package with kframe-specific exceptions, a part of the core module.
+kframe-specific exceptions, a part of the core module

 # Package me.lusory.kframe.inject

-This is the package with the dependency injection API, a part of the core module.
+Dependency injection API, a part of the core module

 # Package me.lusory.kframe.util

-This is the package with miscellaneous utilities, a part of the core module.
+Miscellaneous utilities, a part of the core module

 # Module core

-This module serves as a base for an application, carrying the essential classes.
+An application base, carrying the essential classes

 ## Features
 - Compile-time dependency injection